anooruddh/devops/k8s-readme.md

 			openssl genrsa -out John.key 2048

 Create a certificate signing request (CSR).
-CN is the username and O the group
+CN is the username and O the group (Make sure you specify your username and group in the -subj section (CN is for the username and O for the group)

 			openssl req -new -key John.key -out John.csr  -subj "/CN=John/O=Dev"

 Sign the CSR with the Kubernetes CA. We have to use the CA cert and key which are normally in /etc/kubernetes/pki/  ( valid for 500 days)

+Locate your Kubernetes cluster certificate authority (CA).
+This will be responsible for approving the request and generating the necessary certificate to access the cluster API.
+Its location is normally /etc/kubernetes/pki/.
+In the case of Minikube, it would be ~/.minikube/.
+Check that the files ca.crt and ca.key exist in the location.

 			openssl x509 -req -in John.csr  -CA /etc/kubernetes/pki/ca.crt -CAkey /etc/kubernetes/pki/ca.key   -CAcreateserial -out John.crt -days 500